The Hague: Rail

 There are two main railway stations in The Hague: Hollands Spoor and Centraal Station, 1.5 km apart from each other.
 Because the two stations were built and run by two different railway companies in the 19th century, services have traditionally been split between the two: east–west lines terminate at Centraal Station, whereas north–south lines run through Hollands Spoor.
-However, Centraal Station now offers direct services to most major Dutch cities, such as Amsterdam, Rotterdam and Utrecht.
+However, Centraal Station now offers direct services to most major Dutch cities, such as Amsterdam, Rotterdam, and Utrecht.

 Other destinations include Leiden, Haarlem, Zwolle, Groningen, Leeuwarden, Amersfoort, Enschede, Breda, Tilburg and Eindhoven.
 International travellers for Antwerp and Brussels have to change trains at Rotterdam.

 Urban transport

 Public transport in The Hague consists of a tramway network and a sizeable number of bus routes, operated by HTM Personenvervoer.
 Plans for a subway were shelved in the early 1970s.
-However, in 2004 a tunnel was built under the city centre with two underground tram stations (Spui and Grote Markt); it is shared by RandstadRail lines 3 and 4 and tram routes 2 and 6.
+However, in 2004, a tunnel was built under the city centre with two underground tram stations (Spui and Grote Markt); it is shared by RandstadRail lines 3 and 4 and tram routes 2 and 6.

-RandstadRail connects The Hague to nearby cities, Zoetermeer, Rotterdam and Leidschendam-Voorburg.
-It consists of four light rail lines (3, 4 and 19 to Zoetermeer, Rijswijk, Delft and Leidschendam-Voorburg) and one subway line (E to Rotterdam).
+RandstadRail connects The Hague to nearby cities, Zoetermeer, Rotterdam, and Leidschendam-Voorburg.
+It consists of four light rail lines (3, 4, and 19 to Zoetermeer, Rijswijk, Delft, and Leidschendam-Voorburg) and one subway line (E to Rotterdam).

 Road

 Major motorways connecting to The Hague include the A12, running to Utrecht and the German border.
 The A12 runs directly into the heart of the city in a cutting.
-Built in the 1970s, this section of motorway (the "Utrechtsebaan") is now heavily overburdened.
-Plans were made in the late 1990s for a second artery road into the city (the "Rotterdamsebaan", previously called the "Trekvliettracé") which is due to be built between 2016 and 2019.
+Built in the 1970s, this section of the motorway (the "Utrechtsebaan") is now heavily overburdened.
+Plans were made in the late 1990s for a second artery road into the city (the "Rotterdamsebaan", previously called the "Trekvliettracé"), which was completed in 2021.
 Other connecting motorways are the A4, which connects the city with Amsterdam, and the A13, which runs to Rotterdam and connects to motorways towards the Belgian border.
 There is also the A44 that connects the city to Leiden, Haarlem and Amsterdam.
-In the 1970s, plans of building another motorway to Leiden existed.
+In the 1970s, plans for building another motorway to Leiden existed.
 This "Leidsebaan" was supposed to start in the city centre and then follow the railway line from The Hague to Amsterdam.
-Some works had been executed, but had been removed by the 1980s.
+Some works had been executed but had been removed by the 1980s.